a3216lucy/react-todo/README.md

 # React ToDoList

 Recently I start to  learn React and develope this sample To-Do List Website in React.<br>
-This web is with three task types, all tasks, in progress and completed.

 ## Demo